ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. warning::

     Ansible 2.11 will make Python 3.8 a soft dependency for the control node, but will function with the aforementioned requirements.
-Ansible 2.12 will require Python3.8 or newer to function on the control node.
+Ansible 2.12 will require Python 3.8 or newer to function on the control node.

 .. warning::